Lagrangian intersections and a conjecture of Arnol'd: Introduction

 then $L\cap \varphi_H(L)$ is homologically non-trivial in $L$. \end{thm}

-In the above statement a subset $S$ of a topological space $X$ is called \textit{homologically non-trivial} in $X$ if for every open neighborhood $V$ of $S$ the map $i_*:H_k(V)\to H_k(X)$ induced by the inclusion $i:V\hookrightarrow X$ is non-trivial.
+In the above statement a subset $S$ of a topological space $X$ is called \textit{homologically non-trivial} in $X$ if for every open neighborhood $V$ of $S$ the map $i_*:H_k(V)\to H_k(X)$ induced by the inclusion $i:V\hookrightarrow X$ is non-zero for some $k>0$.

 \begin{rmk} The third assertion in Theorem~\ref{thm:lls} is motivated by a result of Howard in~\cite{How} .
-Recently, Buhovsky, Humili\`{e}re and Seyfadini~\cite{BHS1} adapted Howard's method and gave a generalisation of the Arnold conjecture to non-smooth settings on a closed symplectically aspherical manifold.
-Besides, their results on the $C^0$--Arnold conjecture are generalized to the cotangent bundle of a closed manifold and many other cases, see~\cite{BHS2,Ka}. \end{rmk}
+Recently, Buhovsky, Humili\`{e}re and Seyfadini~\cite{BHS1} adapted Howard's method and gave a generalisation of the Arnol'd conjecture to non-smooth settings on a closed symplectically aspherical manifold.
+For the closely related work, we refer to~\cite{BHS2,Ka}. \end{rmk}